thierry3000/computer_physics/docs/README.md

 > ./calc_random

 ## include
-2 lines of include are stated in the code above.
+2 lines of include are stated in the example above.

 ```
 #include <stdio.h>